 New Symmetrical Bowling Balls Releases: Comparison Chart

-* Core Specifications are for a 15 lb bowling ball.
+Table could not be displayed.* Core Specifications are for a 15 lb bowling ball.

 With a non-symmetrical core, the weight block generates increased torque from the ball’s spin with a deviation from a straight-line trajectory and the desired curve approach down the lane.
 Symmetrical cores refer to those balls without an extensively high intermediate differential.